-The Rohl Farms Enterprise is a found footage documentary that takes its influence from films such as Blair Witch Project rather than the recent Paranormal Activity franchise and it's imitators.
+The Rohl Farms Haunting is a found footage documentary that takes its influence from films such as Blair Witch Project rather than the recent Paranormal Activity franchise and it's imitators.
 The biggest, and potentially most exciting, difference here though is that this is a youtube upload and is about as low budget and independent as a film can be.

 The premise, as with the majority of found footage films, is a simple one.
 At the beginning there is some text explaining that two 21 year old friends, Codero Roman and Luke Rohl, went missing while making a documentary in Wisconsin in 2012.
 A short time later a DVD arrived at the local police station with “PLAY ME” written on it.
 The film we see is that unedited DVD.